Don Bosco Technical Institute

-Don Bosco Technical Institute (commonly called "Bosco Tech" or "The Tech") is an all-boys (grades 9-12), private, Catholic high school in Rosemead, California, combining college-preparatory academic courses and technological education.
+Don Bosco Technical Institute (commonly called "Bosco Tech" or "The Tech")(grades 9–12), private, Catholic high school in Rosemead, California, combining college-preparatory academic courses and technological education.
 The academic curriculum allows students to meet, or exceed, the admission requirements of the University of California, California State University and most other four-year colleges and universities throughout the country.

 Background

 Don Bosco Technical Institute was established as a high school in 1954 through the cooperative efforts of the Roman Catholic Archdiocese of Los Angeles, the Salesian Society, as well as industrial and business leaders of the Greater Los Angeles Area.

 Bosco Tech offers a wide variety of extracurricular activities as well as sports.
 The school is based on Catholic values, but students of any faith or religious persuasion may attend.

 The school is located in the San Gabriel Valley, 10 mi east of downtown Los Angeles, just north of the Pomona Freeway (SR 60) in the city of Rosemead, California.
 It occupies approximately thirty acres.
 At the time the school was founded the area was known as South San Gabriel.
 However, city borders around it have changed over the years, and it is now within Rosemead's boundaries.